 Woodbury in Cannon County, Tennessee — The American South (East South Central)

 Location.
-35° 49.681′ N, 86° 4.247′ W. Marker is in Woodbury, Tennessee, in Cannon County.
-Marker is at the intersection of West Main Street (U.S. 70S) and North Tatum Street, on the right when traveling west on West Main Street.
+35° 48.744′ N, 86° 1.722′ W. Marker is in Woodbury, Tennessee, in Cannon County.
+Marker is on McMinnville Highway (U.S. 70S) 0.2 miles east of Nave Lane, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 255 W Main St, Woodbury TN 37190, United States of America.
+Marker is at or near this postal address: 2707 McMinnville Hwy, Woodbury TN 37190, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 20, 2012, by Judith Barber of Marietta, Georgia.
-This page has been viewed 383 times since then and 22 times this year.
-Photos: 1, 2, 3. submitted on October 20, 2012, by Judith Barber of Marietta, Georgia. • Bernard Fisher was the editor who published this page.
+This page was last revised on December 15, 2019.
+It was originally submitted on October 20, 2012, by Judith Barber of Marietta, Georgia.
+This page has been viewed 609 times since then and 2 times this year.
+Photos: 1, 2, 3, 4. submitted on October 20, 2012, by Judith Barber of Marietta, Georgia. • Bernard Fisher was the editor who published this page.